What Is eCR? Overview and FAQ

 Information exchange between healthcare facilities and public health agencies is essential for monitoring and minimizing the spread of communicable diseases.
 The use of eCR has helped automate this exchange, expediting the transfer and collection of vital public health data.
 But what is eCR and how do facilities go about implementing it?

-If you’re a facility leader looking to streamline your case reporting process, we provide answers to some of the most frequently asked questions about eCR.
-We’ll walk you through what eCR is and why it’s important, and dive into everything else you need to know about using it at your facility.
+If you’re a facility leader looking to streamline your case reporting process, you may have questions about implementing or upgrading your eCR system.
+We’ll walk you through the basics of eCR and its importance, and then dive into everything else you need to know about using it at your facility.

 What Is eCR?